 Step 3: Get Back to the Gym, But Take it Lightly

 About 6 weeks after your tummy tuck surgery, San Diego patients can return to the gym to perform light exercises.
 These include calisthenics, cardio and easy weight-lifting.
 Just make sure you don’t overdo it.
 And if you experience any pain in your abdomen while performing these exercises, stop right away and avoid for several days.
 Then try to restart the activity.

 Step 4: Get that Tummy Moving

-About 3 months after your San Diego tummy tuck, you can begin performing abdominal exercises like sit-ups, crunches, and planks.
+About 3 months after your San Diego tummy tuck, you can start trying to tone your abs with exercises like sit-ups, crunches, and planks.
 Again, take it easy at first.
 If you notice an unnecessary amount of pain associated with these activities, you’ll want to stop immediately and see Dr. Kaweski at the Aesthetic Arts Institute of Plastic Surgery to determine if you are experiencing any complications from your surgery.

 Remember, Everyone Is Different

 The important thing for San Diego tummy tuck patients to remember is that the steps mentioned above are just recommendations.
 Just as every tummy tuck treatment plan is different, everyone will heal differently, and you will need to listen to your body so that you don’t push yourself too hard post-operatively.
 Dr. Kaweski understands that you want to augment the results of your surgery with proper diet and exercise, but it should happen in due time.

 Schedule a Consultation Today

 If you have any further questions about getting a tummy tuck or are ready to move forward with getting one, the best thing you can do is speak to Dr. Kaweski herself.
 Schedule an initial consultation with her today by calling (619) 464-9876.